28 Different Types of Bats

 It’s found in forests and woodlands throughout China and Southeast Asia.

-These bats are known to echolocate, which means they use sound to navigate in the dark.
+These bats are known to echolocate, meaning they use sound to navigate the dark.

 Chinese horseshoe bats emit a series of high-pitched clicks and then listen for the echo to determine where objects are.